someweisguy/esp_dmx/README.md

 The function `dmx_receive()` takes three arguments.
 The first argument is the `dmx_port_t` which identifies which DMX port to use.
 The second argument is a pointer to a `dmx_event_t` struct.
 Data about the received packet is copied into the `dmx_event_t` struct when a packet is received.
 This data includes:

 - `err` reports any errors that occurred while receiving the packet (see: [Error Handling](#error-handling)).
-- `sc` is the DMX start-code of the packet.
+- `sc` is the DMX start code of the packet.
-- `size` is the size of the packet in bytes, including the DMX start-code.
+- `size` is the size of the packet in bytes, including the DMX start code.
 - `is_rdm` evaluates to true if the packet is an RDM packet.

 The `dmx_event_t` struct also contains detailed information about received RDM packets.
 If `is_rdm` is true, RDM information can be read from the `dmx_event_t` struct.
 More information about parsing RDM data can be found in //TODO add link.